Idaho Teaching Engineering to Children (Idaho TECH)

 Idaho TECH is a STEM competition sponsored by the NASA Idaho Space Grant Consortium (ISGC).
-Students in 4th through 6th grades work together as teams to design and construct Mars Rover models out of Lego® and non-Lego components.
-The teams test their models at an Idaho TECH Engineering Design Competition (EDC), held in Pocatello or Moscow.
+Students in 4th through 6th grades work together in teams to design and construct Mars Rover models out of Lego® and non-Lego components.
+The teams will test their Mars Rover models at an Idaho TECH Engineering Design Competition (EDC), held in Pocatello, Moscow, or Twin Falls.

 Who can join?

-Idaho teachers, parents, or other community members who can create at least one team of four to six 4th – 6th graders.
-Incorporate lesson plans into school lesson plans, an after-school program, a boy/girl scouts group, a religious group, etc.
+Idaho teachers, parents, or other community members who can put together at least one team of four to six individuals in 4th – 6th grade.
+Incorporate lesson plans into school lesson plans, an after-school program, a boy or girl scouts group, a religious group, etc.

 How do I get started?

-Review information about The Challenge for information about what to expect then look at the Registration page to find out how to sign up a team.
-Email email@example.com to ask questions or set up a phone conversation to help decide if Idaho TECH is a good fit for you!
+Review information about The Challenge on our website for details on what to expect, then look over the Cost & Registration page for additional information on registration and fees.
+Please email email@example.com with any questions or to setup a phone appointment to help you decide if Idaho TECH is a good fit for you!

-ISU has received funding for Idaho TECH for the 2019 school year.
+ISU is currently awaiting funding for the 2019-2020 school year.
 Competitions will be held in Pocatello, Moscow, and in the Twin Falls area.
-Signup for these competitions will be available in the very near future.
-If you have already reached out to us on this matter and have left us your contact information, we will reach out to you as soon as signup is available.
-Pocatello competitions will be held on Saturday, April 6, and Moscow competitions will be held on Friday, April 26.
-The date of the Twin Falls competition is still to be determined in the near future.
+Signup for these competitions will be available in the future.
+Moscow competitions will be held on Friday, May 1, 2020, and the date of the Twin Falls and Pocatello competitions will be announced in the near future.